microsoft/Zen/README.md

 ![badge](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/rabeckett/6623db8f2d0c01f6b2bc880e6219f97f/raw/code-coverage.json)

 # Introduction
 Zen is a constraint solving library for .NET.
-Zen simplifies expressing high-level symbolic computations and then translates these computations to low-level constraint solvers and back to .NET objects for the user.
+Zen makes it easy to express high-level symbolic computations directly in .NET.
+It translates these symbolic expressions to low-level constraint solvers and then back to .NET objects.
 The Zen library comes equipped with a number of built-in tools for processing symbolic models, including a compiler (to .NET IL), an exhaustive model checker, and a test input generator.
 It supports multiple backends including one based on the Z3 SMT solver and another based on Binary Decision Diagrams (BDDs).

 # Table of contents
 - [Introduction](#introduction)